KeyboardKit/KeyboardKitPro/README.md

 ## Getting started

-To use KeyboardKit in a keyboard extension, just inherit the KeyboardKit ``KeyboardInputViewController`` instead of `UIInputViewController`:
+To use KeyboardKit in a keyboard extension, just import KeyboardKit Pro and let your controller inherit ``KeyboardInputViewController`` instead of `UIInputViewController`:

 ```swift
 import KeyboardKitPro